Vénus et Adonis: Background and performance history

 Vénus et Adonis was Desmarets' eighth stage work and his third to be premiered at the Académie Royale de Musique.
 Between 1695 and 1697, Desmarets was working simultaneously on Vénus et Adonis, Les festes galantes (an opéra-ballet), and another five-act tragédie en musique, Iphigénie en Tauride.
 Vénus et Adonis was the first of the three to premiere, and according to the French musicologist Jean Duron, it was also Desmarets' favourite work.
 His librettist was Jean-Baptiste Rousseau, who was at the start of his career and only 26 when the opera premiered.
 The myth of Venus and Adonis as recounted in Book X of Ovid's Metamorphoses held a particular fascination for the poets, artists, and musicians of the Renaissance and Baroque eras and was the inspiration for numerous works.
-It had been the subject of at least two operas prior to Desmarets and Rousseau's treatment, Mazzocchi's La catena d'Adone (1626) and Blow's Venus and Adonis (1683), as well as Donneau de Visé's play, Les Amours de Vénus et d'Adonis with music by Charpentier (1669).
+It had been the subject of at least two operas prior to Desmarets and Rousseau's treatment, Mazzocchi's La catena d'Adone (1626) and John Blow's Venus and Adonis (1683), as well as Donneau de Visé's play, Les Amours de Vénus et d'Adonis with music by Charpentier (1669).
 Rousseau's treatment differed in that he added the character of Cidippe, a Cypriot princess, whose unrequited love for Adonis eventually ends in her suicide.

 During the time Desmarets was completing Vénus et Adonis and preparing the cast for its premiere, he was embroiled in a scandal involving his love affair with Marie-Marguerite de Saint-Gobert, the eighteen-year-old daughter of a high official in Senlis.
 Her father was implacably opposed to a marriage, and the couple eloped to Paris in June 1697.
 Vénus et Adonis premiered on 28 July 1697 with Marie Le Rochois as Venus and Louis Gaulard Dumesny as Adonis.
 Six months later, Marie-Marguerite gave birth to a son and her father brought a criminal prosecution against Desmarets for seduction and kidnapping which was to last for over two years.
 Les festes galantes premiered in 1698, but Desmarets left Iphigénie en Tauride unfinished when he and Marie-Marguerite fled France in 1699.
 Desmarets was condemned to death in absentia and only pardoned some 20 years later.